 1/ UART

-This connection is always active for AT command processing except in the case of a remote master connection which has activated ‘UART connection mode’ ie the transparent passage of data to/from the UART.
+This connection is always active (*) for AT command processing except in the case of a remote master connection which has activated ‘UART connection mode’ ie the transparent passage of data to/from the UART.
 In this case data received from the UART is not interpreted by the module as commands but is sent to the remote master.

 2/ remote master / local slave BLE connection